 Startup opportunities can be generated by faculty, staff, graduate students, or undergraduate students.
 There are two primary approaches these innovators can follow to determine if their ideas have merit and can be converted into a successful new company.

 An innovation that improves upon an existing product or solution most likely would be pursued as a licensing partnership with an existing company.
 The Innovation Institute will conduct market research, develop marketing materials, and coordinate with the researcher to attract potential licensees.

 The ultimate goal of the University’s technology commercialization endeavor is to find an industry partner or start-up company willing to license your innovations and take them to market.
 Keep in mind that the University does not sell its intellectual property.
 Rather, it negotiates a licensing agreement that gives the industry partner, or licensee, the right to use and/or sell your innovation in the marketplace.

-The Office of Innovation and Entrepreneurship through the Innovation Institute manages the license agreement and connects the licensee to the resources needed to succeed and helps ensure a smooth relationship between the parties.
+The Office of Innovation and Entrepreneurship through the Innovation Institute manages the license agreement, connects the licensee to the resources needed to succeed and helps ensure a smooth relationship between the parties.

 You can also watch our pre-recorded Introduction to Commercialization Webinar that explores the initial paths to commercialization.